CrBvt/DEV_SEC_OPS/README.md

 It creates a read-the-doc like html tree which allows anyone to navigate the project source code and seek information through it

-Documentation can be opened via local django_node/doc/_build/html/index.html file ~~or through the django app itself at /doc endpoint~~
+Documentation of the **django project** can be read within the app through the "Read The Docs" button

 Project documentation root folder is located at **django-node/doc**